hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 ### 3.1 Update message size

-1. To update the message size SensorDevice02 is sending to AWS IoT, go to Lambda management console, click on function **SensorDevice02-function**.
-Scroll down to comment out the code that generate random temperature telemetry data (line 57), which is usually about 120bytes in size:
+1. To update the message size SensorDevice02 is sending to AWS IoT, go to Lambda management console, click on function **SensorDevice02**.
+Scroll down to comment out the code that generate random temperature telemetry data (line 57):

 ```
 	telemetrydata = round(random.uniform(15.1,29.9),2)
 ```

-2. Instead, create a large random string has 3000 characters (3000bytes in size).
+2. Instead, create a large random string has 3000 characters.
 To do so, uncomment the line of code below (line 60)

 ```
 	telemetrydata = ''.join(random.choices(string.ascii_uppercase + string.digits, k = 3000))